tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     pixel = get(x,y)
 {% endhighlight %}

 Next, using the brightness value of each pixel sampled, we calculate an amplitude (`amp`) for each halftone dot.
-The value, however, must be reduced by a factor of `200` so that the dots are not too large.
+The amount, however, must be reduced by a factor of `200` so that the dots are not too large.

 {% highlight py%}
     ...